 It’s probably no coincidence that our fans used the word “amazing” over and over.
 The venue’s otherworldly setting — the world’s only naturally occurring acoustically perfect amphitheater — attracts a huge number of incredible performers.
 Many people cited performances by U2, Widespread Panic, James Taylor, 311, The Eagles and Coldplay.

 The amphitheater itself has released “Carved in Stone,” three compilation albums of star-studded, never-released performances recorded live at Red Rocks, including Blues Traveler, Stevie Ray Vaughan, Jack Johnson, Ani DiFranco, The Roots, Tori Amos, Ben Harper, R.E.M. and The Allman Brothers Band.
-All the albums sold quickly, but a few still pop up at independent record stores and online, and the fourth volume is expected to be released in 2012.
+All the albums sold quickly, but a few still pop up at independent record stores and online, and the fourth volume was released in 2012.

 The Red Rocks experience goes beyond the music itself.
 The iconic rock formations and position above Denver add a powerful mystique.
 Early-evening concerts are especially momentous, as the waning rays of a Colorado sunset frame the stage and paint the setting with pastel colors.